 Please note that camp is located in a rural area.
 We cannot guarantee cell phone service nor verify service availability.
 The camp phone is for emergency and business use only.
-If no phone is checked in or the checked in phone does not work at camp, we are unable to provide campers access to the camp phone.
+If no phone or smart watch is checked in or the checked in phone or smart watch does not work at camp, we are unable to provide campers access to the camp phone.

-Phones will be left off and stored in the camp office.
-Please note that GSGCNWI is not responsible for damage to phones.
+Devices will be left off and stored in the camp office.
+Please note that GSGCNWI is not responsible for damage to phones or smart watches.
 Electricity for phone chargers and Wi-Fi connections are not available.
-Campers with phones cannot share with other campers unless noted by a parent/guardian at check-in.
+Campers with phones or smart watches cannot share with other campers unless noted by a parent/guardian at check-in.

-Please assist us in honoring our values and procedures by not giving your camper a cell phone to keep with them in their luggage.
+Please assist us in honoring our values and procedures by not giving your camper a cell phone or smart watch to keep with them in their luggage.
 We will contact you if your camper is having a difficult time adjusting to camp life.

 Based on our experiences, even campers who are having a great time often become homesick while speaking to someone at home.
-It is natural to miss home, and our staff are prepared to support your camper during their session.
-We ask for your support in encouraging your camper to focus on the fun of camp and to reach out to their counselor or other staff if they still do not feel better by the end of the day.
+It is nature to miss home, and our staff are prepared to support your camper during their session.
+We ask for your support in encouraging your camper to focus on the fun of camp and to reach out to their counselor other staff if they still do not feel better by the end of the day.
 Focusing on other successful overnight experiences or how much you believe in them helps too!

-Note: Smart watches without a data plan are acceptable at camp and do not need to be checked in, but campers will not have a place to charge them.
+Note: Smart watches without a data plan are acceptable at camp and not need to be checked in, but campers will not have a place to charge them.